LaurinZubler/sa-documentation/chapters/research.typ

 #global.paragraph(
   "Hardware Requirements",
   [
-    @Laera.2020 Laera et al. specified requirements a head-mounted AR display should fulfill for use while sailing.
+   Laera et al. specified requirements a head-mounted AR display should fulfill for use while sailing  @Laera.2020.
 They defined follwing points:

     - Withstand elements like water, UV rays, temperature drops, wind, humidity, and salt spray.
     - Impact resistant and securely fixed to the user's body because of the frequent collision with rig elements (e.g. ropes, boom, etc.) and crew, especially during regatta.